|The Forecasting Record of the US Model: November 11, 2013|

 Regarding the move to a chain-type measure, the following tables use the new measure.
 In other words, the model is being judged on how well it has forecasted the current estimates of the actual values based on the chain-type measure.
 If one thinks of these actual values as being the best current estimates of what actually happened, then the model is being judged on how it predicted what actually happened.
 This seems to be an interesting comparison, although there is clearly no right or wrong choice.
 Other choices could be made.

-In August 2009 all the NIPA data were revised back to 1929.
-These revised data are used for the actual values in the tables below.
+The revised data that were released July 31, 2013 are used for the actual values in the tables below.
 Again, the model is being judged on how well it has forecasted the current estimates of what actually happened.

 Tables 1 through 5 present the forecasting record of the model for real GDP, the GDP deflator, and the unemployment rate.
 The tables are fairly self explanatory, and only Tables 4 and 5 will be discussed here.
 Tables 4 and 5 show how well the model forecasts one year ahead.
 Table 4 presents for each forecast the actual and predicted values of the growth rate of real GDP four quarters ahead, that is, the growth rate of real GDP over the first four quarters from the beginning of the forecast period.
 The results are as follows.